-Here are a few symptoms that can be caused by a faulty VW combination switch.
+Here are a few symptoms that a faulty VW combination switch can cause.

 - Turn signals don’t cancel

 - 10mm socket